- Population: 4,191,000

 - Area: 56,594 km2

 - Government: Croatia is a Unitary parliamentary constitutional republic

 - Capital city: Zagreb, population: 1,088,841

-- Membership of international organisations: Croatia is a member of the European Union (since 1 July 2013), United Nations, the Council of Europe, NATO, the World Trade Organization, and a number of many other international organizations
+- Membership of international organisations: Croatia is a member of the European Union (since 1 July 2013), the Eurozone, the Schengen Area, NATO, the United Nations, the Council of Europe, the OSCE, the World Trade Organization, and a founding member of the Union for the Mediterranean

 - Official language: Croatian

 - Religion: The majority of the population is Roman Catholic, but Christianity is not an official religion.
 The Constitution defines all religious communities as equal and freedom of religion is a right defined by law.

 - Time: Central European Time (UTC + 1), Central European Summer Time (UTC + 2)